qmk/qmk_firmware/docs/features/pointing_device.md

             }

         case PM_SLOW:
-            return 64; // could skip adding this if default if POINTING_DEFAULT_DIVISOR is 64
+            return 64; // could skip adding this if default if POINTING_MODE_DEFAULT_DIVISOR is 64
     }

     return 0; // returning 0 to let processing of divisors continue